tmetcalfe89/mern-token-example/README.md

 4. Run `npm run dev:client` in one terminal.
 5. Run `npm run dev:server` in another terminal.
 6. Make your edits and observe the changes!

+# Tip Jar

+If this helped, please consider dropping a tip at https://ko-fi.com/lazyriverprogramming